walimorris/BeerAdvisor/README.md

 ## 4. XML

 `
-I never truly used XML before, although I've seen it while admiring other developer's code.
-When I first created my project, Android generated tons of code and I quickly used drag and drop to add components, which generated its own XML.
+I never truly used XML before, although I've seen it while viewing other developer's code.
+When I first created my project, Android studio generated tons of code and I quickly used drag and drop to add components, which generated its own XML.
 I had no idea what it meant so I decided to learn a bit of XML on the fly to figure out how to really build this simple layout.
 Every widget you use in a layout will have an 'id' (android:id=@+id/"idname") that acts as a reference to that widget.
 Amongst many things; you'll set the height, weight, gravity, text, and in some cases the activity (ex: onClick="onClickFindBeer") which is a reference to a method in the mainActivity.java file, to many of the widget components.
 Although drag and drop is a great way to boost productivity and lower the amount of time it takes to complete projects, I recommend understanding the basics of XML.
 `